-Café LA offers the following U.S. Department of Agriculture (USDA) federal meal programs; the School Breakfast Program (SBP), the National School Lunch Program (NSLP), Child and Adult Care Food Program (CACFP), and the Summer Food School Program (SFSP).
+Café LA offers the following U.S. Department of Agriculture (USDA) federal meal programs: the School Breakfast Program (SBP), the National School Lunch Program (NSLP), Child and Adult Care Food Program (CACFP), and the Summer Food School Program (SFSP).

-Beginning the 2022-23 school year, the California's Universal Meals Program will provide breakfast and lunch to all students at no charge.
-Breakfast in the Classroom service will resume when schools open in August 2022.
+For the 2023-24 school year, California's Universal Meals Program will continue to provide breakfast and lunch to all students at no charge.
+We will continue to promote Breakfast in the Classroom service to support our students.
 Under the CACFP, supper meals will also be available to students on school campuses.
-Weekend and holiday meal service will depend upon USDA's mandates for 2022-23.

 If parents/legal guardians have questions regarding meal programs at the school, they can contact the food services manager.
 They are knowledgeable in all areas of meal service, food preparation, sanitation, safety, and the various programs offered and serving times.
-For additional information about the programs as well as nutritional resources, please visit: https://achieve.lausd.net/cafela or call (213) 241-6419 / (213) 241-6409.
+For additional information about the programs as well as nutritional resources, please visit: https://achieve.lausd.net/cafela or call (213) 241-6419 or (213) 241-6409.